 A similar follow-up: “What is the most difficult challenge I would face in this position?”

 “Many interviewers will respond to this question by providing you with an honest overview of company politics that will help you to evaluate whether you can succeed,” says Joe Weinlick, senior vice president of marketing for Beyond.com ”If the answer is, ‘You won’t have any challenges,’ beware!
 There are always challenges, and you may want to dig deeper before accepting a position.”

 2. What type of people would do well in this environment?

-This question is crucial.
+This is one of the most crucial questions to ask when offered a job.
 Many managers can easily point out who would flourish in their companies.
 Jenn DeWall, a certified career and life coach, says that their answer will give you greater clarity about whether you would be compatible within the organization.
 “It’s preferable to learn this early rather than trying to fit in and be the sort of person you’re not,” she adds.

 3. What are some personal or professional development opportunities that I can take advantage of?

 According to Maria Katrien Heslin, founder of Business Boostcamp, learning about a company’s commitment to development can signal how much it values its employees.
 “For example, some organizations do not provide training or time off for professional development,” she explains.
 “Some have policies which prevent employees from attending conferences unless they get prior approval.”
 “Organizations such as this are usually rather old-fashioned in their management techniques.”

 4. What is the typical career path for someone in this role?

 DeWall says that it is crucial for those who have specific goals to know what they are working towards from the beginning.
 “If you’re looking to climb the corporate ladder and build your CV, but an employer informs you there aren’t any career development prospects, the position may be a dead end for you and your career goals.”